palladian1/xv6-annotated/README.md

 * You're reasonably familiar with (but not necessarily an expert on) C. I'm assuming you've used C at the level of something like CS 50, but not much more beyond that.
 If you haven't, don't try to learn C by reading the xv6 code or doing the OSTEP projects.
 Unfortunately, C isn't the kind of language you can pick up on the fly; it has way too many pitfalls.
 It's also a really bad idea to learn it from online tutorials; they're usually filled with mistakes.
 Use a book like *C Programming: A Modern Approach*, or *Modern C*.
 (Yes, I think *The C Programming Language* is great, but I also think it's too short and doesn't go over everything you need for xv6 and OSTEP.)
 * You've taken a course like Nand2Tetris or CS:APP, or you understand the basics of computer architecture and systems programming.
 You don't need to know any x86-specific details -- I'll talk about those along the way -- but it can't hurt either.

+I recommend reading the posts in order; I'll assume you've read all the previous posts in any later ones.
+Let me know if you find any errors or if you have any suggestions to improve them!

+Many thanks to @spamegg from OSSU for the many hours spent reading the source code with me and helping me wrangle the OSTEP projects and improve their docs and test scripts to work for other OSSU students!

 ## Contents

 1. [Das Boot](boot.md)